Introduction

 This tab gives a scaled Jacobon plot

-The Jacobson plot plots the 2nd/final score against the first.
-Points lying on the leading diagonal mark clients whose last YP-CORE score is exactly the same as their fist score.
-Points below the leading diagonal have lower last scores than their first scores, points above the leading diagonal, <i>vice versa</i>.
+Points lying on the leading diagonal mark clients whose last YP-CORE score is exactly the same as their first score.
+Points below the leading diagonal have lower last scores than their first scores, points above the leading diagonal, vice versa.

-The black vertical and horizontal lines mark the CSC.
+The black vertical and horizontal lines mark the unified CSC.
 Points to the left of the vertical line started below the CSC, those to the right started above it.
 Similarly, points above the horizontal line finished above the CSC and those below it finished below the CSC

 As in previous plots you can identify the points by hovering over them when you will see a 'tooltip' giving you the person's gender, age, first and last YP-CORE scores (not rescaled), the respondent ID and therapist ID.